th3olee/YetAnotherToDoList/README.md

 # YetAnotherToDoList
-Yet Another To Do List Project in Rust
+Yet Another To Do List Project in Go